 The college awards a CP to a student who completes a professional-technical education program between 45 and 89 credits.
 Each program consists of at least three quarters and has specific requirements.
-Students must achieve a minimum average GPA of 2.0 or better for the entire program, and some programs require a 2.0 GPA in each course.
+Students must achieve a minimum average GPA of 2.0 or better for the entire program, and some programs require a grade of 2.0 or higher in each course.

 Certificate of Completion (CC)

 The college awards a CC to each student who completes a professional-technical education program requiring between 20 and 44 credits.
 These programs include between one and three quarters of study and have specific requirements.
-Some programs require a 2.0 GPA in each course.
+Some programs require a 2.0 GPA and/or a grade of 2.0 or higher in each course.

 Short-Term Certificate of Completion (CC-ST)